Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

  - Linear Regression
  - Deep Learning with LSTM because of weather or event in the city that will hike up the demand
 - There is still room for improvement as most models are overfitting the training set and are at risk of generalizing poorly to the testing period.
-- I am interested in looking at rebalancing docking stations and have requested data directly from the Bixi team, which they have shared with me.
+- I am interested in looking at rebalancing docking stations and have requested data directly from the Bixi team, which they have recenlty shared.